Trucking

 1. Motor Carrier of Property (Except Household Goods)

-This MC authority is your go-to if you're in the business of hauling regulated goods for the public, except for household items.
-Picture yourself transporting everything from construction materials to consumer goods and getting paid for it.
-To cruise through state lines with this authority, you'll need to prove you've got public liability coverage for both bodily injury and property damage (BI & PD) to the FMCSA.
+This MC authority is your go-to if you're in the business of hauling regulated goods (excluding personal household goods) for the public.It could involve transporting anything from construction materials to consumer goods and getting paid for it.
+To cruise through state lines with this authority, you'll need to submit proof of public liability coverage for both bodily injury and property damage (BI & PD) to the FMCSA.

 2. Motor Carrier of Household Goods (Moving Companies)